DaleOrders/AWS-Study-Notes/README.md

 20 GB stored for half a month, represents 10 GB-month.

 This is used data, not allocated data.
-If you have a 40 GB volume but only use 10 GB, you will only be charged for the allocated data.
+If you have a 40 GB volume but only use 10 GB, you will only be charged for 10GB.
-This is not how EBS itself works as you pay for the entire volume.
+This is not how EBS itself works as you pay for the entire volume regardless of how much you use.

 ![picture 67](images/502dbd872fbd15db85993edd1e07a85dac5476d33406a3e02519d0a15f62faec.png)

+In this example, the first you pay for 10GB, second you pay for 4GB (the changed data) and third you pay for 2 GB (the changed data).
 The data is incrementally stored which means doing a snapshot every 5 minutes will not necessarily increase the charge as opposed to doing one every hour.